srcole/srcole.github.io/_posts/2017-01-03-osg_python.markdown

 Supercomputing resources typically cost money, but the [Open Science Grid (OSG)](https://www.opensciencegrid.org/) provides high-throughput computing to any researcher in the US **for free**.
 Briefly, OSG users can run jobs on servers owned by dozens of academic institutions, whenever those servers are not actively running a job for its owners.

 Besides cost, a second major barrier to entry for those who are new to supercomputing (or, specifically, Condor) is the necessary troubleshooting before we can actually run our jobs.
 The purpose of this tutorial is to provide a complete example for running Python jobs on the OSG.
-This example is nontrivial, in that it includes large data sets, public libraries (e.g. scipy), private libraries, and collecting output.
+This example is nontrivial, in that it includes multiple data sets, public libraries (e.g. scipy), private libraries, and analyzing output.
 In complement to this tutorial, the OSG has [tutorials](https://support.opensciencegrid.org/support/solutions/folders/5000260743), [a structured class](https://twiki.opensciencegrid.org/bin/view/Education/UserSchool16Materials), and extremely helpful online support when you get stuck.

 ### Step 1.
 Register with OSG